Data-Epic/intermediate_project/DATA_WRANGLING/ridwan_wrangling_task/README.md

 Convert 'InvoiceDate' to a proper datetime format to ensure correct data type.

 ### **8. Handling Outliers**
-The methos involved both Interquartile Range method (IQR method) and visual (box plot) techniques to detect outliers in the 'Quantity' and 'UnitPrice' columns.
+The methods involved both Interquartile Range method (IQR method) and visual (box plot) techniques to detect outliers in the 'Quantity' and 'UnitPrice' columns.
 However, due to the severity or nature of outliers observed in the data, manual thresholding was employed after visual inspection to ensure that only relevant data points were retained.

 ### **9. Data Validation**
 The cleaned data were validated that the cleaned data adheres to expected ranges and contains no unexpected or reintroduced issues by ensuring it meets the specified requirements before saving or used.

 ### **10. Final Data Output**
-Saved the cleaned dataset to a CSV file to preserve the cleaned data.
+Saved the cleaned dataset to a CSV file (online_retail_cleaned) to preserve the cleaned data.